marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 ![GridPane Layout](/assets/java/javafx-8-tutorial-part1/grid-pane-layout.png)

 9. Add the following labels to the cells.
+*Note: To add a row to the GridPane select an existing row number (will turn yellow), right-click the row number and choose "Add Row".*
 ![Add labels](/assets/java/javafx-8-tutorial-part1/add-labels.png)

 10. Add the three buttons at the bottom.
 Tip: Select all of them, right-click and call *Wrap In | HBox*.
 This groups them together.
 You might need to specify a *spacing* inside the HBox.
 Then, also set anchors (right and bottom) so they stay in the right place.